2021 Award Winners

 Naomi Thistlethwaite (pictured above) from the University of the West of Scotland will be attending a Hypnobirthing Teacher Training Course

 Mireia Manzano (pictured above), a student at London South Bank University, will attend a Perineal Suturing and Perineal Care Workshop.

 Iolanthe gave awards to ten midwives in 2021

 Ellie Ruding (pictured above), a midwife at Tameside and Glossop Integrated Care NHS Foundation Trust, will study for an MSc Midwifery Critical Care (Level 7) module at the University of Central Lancashire.

 Ella Radford, a bank midwife at St Thomas' Hospital,London, for an MSc project on how transgender men and non binary people experience maternity services.

-Marley Hall (pictured above), a midwife in independent practice, will be using her funding for recording 'Better Birth' podcasts with experts from minority groups and creating a training manual.
+Marley Hall (pictured above), a midwife in independent practice, will be using her funding for recording 'Better Birth' podcasts with experts from minority groups and creating a resource manual.

 Mhairi McLellan (pictured above) is undertaking a Masters Degree in Health Research at the University of Stirling.

 Lauren Alexis (pictured above), a midwife at Frimley Park Hospital, will be addressing ethnic disparities in maternity care, through staff training and individualised support for families from marginalised communities .